genepi-freiburg/metaGWASmanager/README.md

 mac2unix input.txt
 ```

 During this initial phase, a comprehensive examination of the input and parameters files will be carried out.
 This involves issuing warnings and identifying errors to guarantee high-quality phenotypic data and prevent common pitfalls such as unit conversion discrepancies or variations in assay methods.
-Additionally, the pipeline executes essential trait transformations and calculations, ensuring uniformity in the phenotypic data.
+Additionally, the pipeline executes essential trait transformations (e.g., rank-based inverse normalization, log-transformation) and calculations, ensuring uniformity in the phenotype data.

 The files generated by phenotype preparation scripts include the phenotype summary statistics (***STUDYNAME_ids_summary.txt***) and plots files.
-SAs must carefully examine the *.log* files for errors or warnings as well as whether the generated descriptive statistics and plots are reasonable in the pdf file.
+SAs must carefully examine the *.log* files for errors or warnings, as well as ensure that the generated descriptive statistics and plots (PDF file) are reasonable.
 If there are problems, SAs will try to adjust the parameters in the ***parameters.txt*** or  ***input.txt*** file according to the different error messages.

 In case everything seems fine, SAs will send all the files from the generated *return_pheno* folder via email to CAs.
 The CAs will then check phenotype descriptive data.
-It is important to note that the files uploaded by SAs contain only summarized statistical data and never the original information from study participants.
+It is important to note that the files uploaded by SAs contain only summarized statistical (not containing individual-level information).

-You can find an example of a phenotype generation report [here](images/02_gckd_EUR_TopMed_20221004_plots.pdf)
+You can find an example of a phenotype generation report [here](https://github.com/genepi-freiburg/metaGWASmanager/tree/main/images/02_gckd_EUR_TopMed_20221004_plots.pdf), which includes descriptive graphs, such as box plots and histograms, for the trait-specific variables (genetic principal components, outcomes, covariates, and stratified variables).
+When applicable, an informative bar plot is provided for each binary and categorical variable.

 ## **Phase 3 - CA: Check & Approve Phenotypes Files**